Bobeart/cs3041-18d.github.io/docs/designdocs.md

 ### Multimedia for your Videos
 Since our intention is to be able to broadly share these videos, it is important that we take into account copyright considerations.
 The following is a list of royalty-free high quality resources for you to use. _We will be updating this list throughout the term._
 - [Unsplash:](https://unsplash.com/) you can find high-resolution royalty-free photos here.
+- [FreeSound:](https://freesound.org/) has a lot of royalty-free audio, although you will need to make an account.
+- [OpenGameArt:](https://opengameart.org/) features assets of all kinds including sound and visuals, just be sure to check the licensing for the particular piece you intend to use!
 - **More to come.**

 ### Recording your Video